w3c/event-timing/README.md

     * ```Math.round((performance.now() - newEntry.startTime)/8) * 8```
     * This value is rounded to the nearest 8ms to avoid providing a high resolution timer.
   * Increment `performance.eventCounts[newEntry.name]`.
-  * If `newEntry.duration > 50 && newEntry.processingStart != newEntry.processingEnd`, queue `newEntry` on the current document.
-  * If `newEntry.duration > 50 && newEntry.processingStart == newEntry.processingEnd`, the user agent MAY queue `newEntry` on the current document.
+  * Queue `newEntry` on the current document.

+Make the following modification to the ["Queue a PerformanceEntry" algorithm](https://w3c.github.io/performance-timeline/#x4-1-queue-a-performanceentry):

+Replace step 3, which currently states:
+* For each observer in interested observers:
+  * Append new entry to observer buffer.

+With:
+ * For each observer in interested observers:
+  * If *new entry*'s entryType is "event"
+   * If *new entry*'s duration < *observer*'s options' threshold, return.
+   * If *new entry*'s processingStart and processingEnd are equal, this algorithm MAY return.
+  * Append new entry to observer buffer.

 In the case where event handlers took no time, a user agent may opt not to queue the entry.
 This provides browsers the flexibility to ignore input which never blocks on the main thread.